 Keep in mind that the federal government is in the process of finalizing legislation that would send checks to taxpayers by the end of April.
 The amount of the payments could vary depending on income and family size, but it is reported that some of the checks could be as high as $1,200.
 Those who did not earn enough to pay income tax would receive a smaller amount, about $600.
 Details have not yet been finalized, and not every individual will benefit.
 We will communicate further information as soon as it becomes available.

 The Center for Financial and Economic Education (“CFEE”) seeks to promote economic advancement for students at Westchester Community College, through programs that build critical skills around money management and financial decision-making.

-The mission of the CFEE is to offer a comprehensive platform for financial learning by offering classes, workshops, and other resources to students, faculty, staff, and the public at large, with an objective of fostering financial empowerment within our community.
+Our comprehensive platform for financial learning includes financial coaching, classes, workshops, and other educational resources, with the objective of fostering financial empowerment for students in our college community.

-Through the CFEE initiatives, we aspire to foster best practices in financial education and to develop training methodologies for community college students.
-As part of our mission, the CFEE actively advocates for financial learning in Westchester County and provides a forum for exchange of ideas and thought leadership in financial and economic education.
+Through these CFEE initiatives, we aspire to establish best practices in financial education and to develop training methodologies for community college students.
+As part of our mission, the CFEE actively advocates for student financial health among community colleges, and provides a forum for exchange of ideas and thought leadership in financial and economic education.

 Since our inception in 2011, the CFEE has been generously funded by JPMorgan Chase & Co.
 We are also grateful for important contributions from Webster Bank, N.A. and the National Endowment for Financial Education, in support of personal finance education programming for our students.